Section 336(e) Elections: Tax Basis Step-Up Through Deemed Asset Sale Treatment

 This CLE/CPE webinar will provide tax counsel with a thorough and practical guide to utilizing a Section 336(e) step-up election in the acquisition of a target corporation.
 The panel will contrast the 336(e) election with 338(h)(10) treatment, outline the requirements for qualification, and detail the specific tactics and risks involved in making the election.

-- When and when not to elect 336(e) treatment
+- When to and when not to elect 336(e) treatment

 - Step-up in tax basis of target company assets in an 80% or greater stock acquisition